In open letter to PM, top Canadian business leaders identify serious concerns with National Security consultation

 The group say they are ‘deeply troubled’ that business concerns about Bill C-51 remain unaddressed, and warn that plans for weakened encryption, new interception powers, warrantless access to subscriber data, and mandatory data retention would “dramatically exacerbate” the negative impact of Bill C-51, which they say should be fully scrapped.

-Laura Tribe, executive director of OpenMedia, said: “In Canada’s digital economy, trust in the integrity of our business and technology sectors is essential for our country to thrive.
+- Our executive director Laura Tribe: “In Canada’s digital economy, trust in the integrity of our business and technology sectors is essential for our country to thrive.
 With top job creators sounding the alarm about how Bill C-51 and the national security consultation proposals undermine this trust, it’s essential for the government to address these serious economic concerns.”

 - It appears to favour the undermining or breaking of the encryption that many of our businesses and workers rely on.